Home Page of TeraDesk 4

 it may be noted that it will produce a somewhat larger program size).

-This TeraDesk source archive also includes a text with comments intended
+This TeraDesk source archive also includes a text document with comments intended

 to help people translating TeraDesk to other languages.